Lost Your Job? Here’s How to Choose Between COBRA and Marketplace Health Insurance

 Losing job-based health insurance qualifies you for a Special Enrollment Period.
 This means that you are eligible to enroll in any insurance plan sold on Healthcare.gov or your state’s health insurance marketplace (e.g. Covered CA).
 Marketplace plans are also sometimes called Obamacare or ACA (Affordable Care Act) plans.
 These individual health plans are typically much less expensive than COBRA plans, especially if you qualify for a subsidy!
 To qualify for a subsidy for your Marketplace coverage, you can’t also be enrolled in COBRA or any other type of qualifying coverage.
 If you’ve already enrolled in COBRA, you may qualify for a subsidy for your Marketplace coverage as long as you drop your COBRA coverage before your Marketplace plan starts.

-How to Sign Up for a Marketplace Plan
+How to Enroll in a Marketplace Plan

 If you want a Marketplace plan, you must apply within 60 days from when your employer-sponsored coverage ends.
 Once you enroll, your health insurance will typically kick in on the first day of the following month.
 It’s to your benefit to apply as soon as possible so you can avoid a gap in coverage.